top of page

 Determined to Marry

-My girlfriend and her husband decided that we would all take a trip down to Georgia so that Don and I could get married down there while he was still stateside!
-We wanted to be married in the Lutheran church and it seemed that in the South, one was hard to find.
-They were all Baptist!
+My best friend, Luella, and her husband Bob Pitcel, decided that we would all take a trip down to Georgia so that Don and I could get married down there while he was still stateside!
+It was a stressful trip.
+Luella and I drove Don’s car and Bob followed us in their car.
+The car kept breaking down until we realized that we needed a new battery.

-Don and Joanne Quam - Wedding, 1952
+Don and Joanne Quam - Wedding Reception, 1952

+As luck would have it, just before we were going to get married, the car stopped again!
 I remember, Don was outside the car and lost his military cap on the road in the wind.
 We had to go back and find it.
 It had already been run over a few times on the road.
 He would’ve been in trouble if he’d lost his cap!

 The Korean War